ibm-cloud-docs/vpc/vsi_is_allowed_use_expression.md

 {: class="simple-tab-table"}
 {: summary="Bare metal server Terraform allowed-use expression options"}

 To create a new custom image with allowed-use expressions or update an existing image, update the `ibm_is_image` resource.
 The following example creates a new custom image with an allowed-use expression for a virtual server instance for GPU count that is greater than one with Nvidia as the GPU manufacturer.
 Secure boot is required.
-The bare metal server allowed-use expression is set to false which prevents the image from being used to provision a bare metal server.
+The bare metal server allowed-use expression is set to false, which prevents the image from being used to provision a bare metal server.

 ```sh
 resource "ibm_is_image" "example" {